Museum Innviertler Volkskundehaus

 Accessible information and content

-In Easy/Simple Language: Information texts on the Silent Night Nativity scene
+In easy/simple language: Information texts about the Silent Night Nativity scene

 To listen: Audio guide, listening stations for the nativity scene